 The rest of my time is spent surfing the web and listening to 80s Synthpop, early Gothic and British New Wave.
 A sampling of what I listen to: Bow Wow Wow, Slow Children, Daft Punk, Depeche Mode, Siouxsie and the Banshees, Secret Chiefs 3, Adult.,Fad Gadget, Felix Da Housecat, and the early synth works of Kitaro.

 I consider myself as a Confessional Lutheran who holds a “quia” (unconditional and unqualified) subscription to our Confessions and I value the Liturgy and Sacraments highly.
 The historic and Scriptural truths are beyond faddish popular culture but it reaches us to all.
 Lutheranism acknowledges the presence of an eternal God Who interacts in the finite space-time continuum, becomes Man, gave Himself His all via the Cross, and redeems us so we can share eternity with Him.
 I’m High Church but I wear Low Church-style outfits consisting of a Kentucky-themed or horse racing t-shirt and black sweatpants.
 Why yes, a Preakness shirt is perfectly fine to wear at the communion rail.
-I espouse a “warm orthodoxy” in which I believe in clarity and charity of heart.
+I espouse a “warm orthodoxy” in which I believe in clarity of mind and charity of heart.
 I have faced and survived discrimination as I was deemed unsuitable for church work due to my disability.
-I have a small self-care guide for those who were wronged by institutions of the church, a permanent work in progress.
+It is because of that I have written a small self-care guide for those who were wronged by institutions of the church, a permanent work in progress.

 I am openly Autistic.
 Diagnosed at 3/4 years, mainstreamed in elementary school, and learned to adapt and accept myself.
 I am not ashamed of it, and the more I am open, the better the opportunities for me and other fellows on the Spectrum.
+This website chronicles how my interests in horse racing and Kentucky helped me recover from years of mental anguish and self-loathing and have led me to acceptance.

 For 20 years, I’ve been an Amateur Radio operator, and my call sign is KF6FNS.
 I hold the Extra Class license ever since the FCC removed the 20 wpm Morse Code requirement.
 (At the time, I had my Advanced ticket with 13 wpm and passed the Extra written element.
 And I was ready to take the code exam when the FCC made its announcement.)
 Most of the time, I’m listening on the 2 meter band.
 It was my interest in Amateur Radio that landed me in Concordia-Irvine and thus set off events leading me to my conversion to Lutheranism.